 Making a Key Request and Pickup

 FMS provides door keys through our work order request system.
 You may submit a request online at the links at the top of the page.
-Locksmiths at FMS will cut the keys and leave them for pickup at the front desk of the Service Response Center in the FMS Building.
+Locksmiths at FMS will cut the keys and can be picked up on the first floor (114) of the FMS Building.

-To pick up keys, come to the Service Response Center.
+To pick up keys, come to the first floor (114) of the FMS Building.
 The person requesting the key can send someone else to pick up the keys.
 Anyone coming to collect keys must have a valid Carnegie Mellon University ID card for identification.
 A signature is required to take the keys.

 Master Key Request Process

 - A Master Key Request Form must be obtained from the FMCS Service Response Center (SRC) and filled out by the Requestor.